DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
 Although we added the `ToolbarFilterState` plugin, the select box still does nothing because the `ToolbarFilterState` does not communicate with the `ToolbarFilter`.
 Now, we need to collect unique values of the `CompanyName` column in the `ToolbarFilterState` and pass them to the `ToolbarFilter` so that it displayed them.
-For this, we will use [getters](../../../core/docs/reference/getter.md).
+For this, we use [getters](../../../core/docs/reference/getter.md).

 The [Grid](../reference/grid.md) plugin provides the `rows` property for specifying the row collection and exports the `rows` getter.
 We need to create a new getter that filters data from the `rows` getter.
 Such getters are called "computed getters" because they use other getters in calculations.
 The new getter in question is called `toolbarFilterDataItems` in the following code.